appscode/blog/content/post/kubedb-v2024.11.18/index.md

 - In this release, we improved the postgres point time recovery to support seamless archiving and recovery with db pods spread out in different zones in a single region.
 We also improved our algorithm to calculate and find the suitable base backup for PITR.

 - We also fixed a bug which wasn’t letting users use postgres `warm` standby mode via `db.spec.standbyMode`.
-Now if your `db.spec.standbyMode` is set to `warm`, then your db replicas will behave like warm standby which will only be used to store data, not open for read queries.
+Now if your `db.spec.standbyMode` is set to `Warm`, then your db replicas will behave like warm standby which will only be used to store data, not open for read queries.
 If you want to send your read queries to your replicas, make sure you put `db.spec.standbyMode: Hot` which is set by default from this release.

-- Also fixed archiver for TLS-enabled s3-compatible storages.
+- Also fixed archiver for TLS-enabled s3-compatible storage.

 - In this release, we also have introduced a new ops request type `RotateAuth` for Postgres.
 Check out [Rotate Authentication Credentials](#rotate-authentication-credentials) section for a deep dive.

 ## Solr

 Solr autoscaler support has been added in this release.
-Kubedb autoscaler leverages the automation of  storage and memory autoscaling with the help of metrics-server and prometheus.
+KubeDB autoscaler leverages the automation of  storage and memory autoscaling with the help of metrics-server and prometheus.

 **Computer Autoscaler**:

 Computer autoscaler deals with scaling cpu and memory, and we need metrics-server in our cluster for this operation.

 For combined cluster:

 ```yaml
 apiVersion: autoscaling.kubedb.com/v1alpha1
 kind: SolrAutoscaler